 Christine Achre, MA, LCPC—CEO, Primo Center for Women & Children, Chicago, Ill

-Maria Foscarinis—Executive Director, National Law Center on Homelessness & Poverty, Washington, D.C.
+Maria Foscarinis—Executive Director, National Homelessnessness Law Center, Washington, D.C.

 Bill Parent—Lecturer in public policy at the UCLA Luskin School of Public Affairs, Los Angeles, CA; former acting director of the UCLA Luskin Center for Civil Society and senior staff of the Harvard Kennedy School of Government.
 Los Angeles, CA